shayal01/shayal01/README.md

 **Version control: Git, GitHub**

-Contact me
+## 📫 How to reach me: ...
-If you're interested in collaborating on a project or just want to chat about deep learning, AI, or signal processing, feel free to reach out to me on GitHub or via email at shayal2009@gmail.com.
+If you're interested in collaborating on a project or just want to chat about deep learning, AI, or signal processing, feel free to reach out to me on GitHub or via email at [shayal2009@gmail.com].

+I'm also actively seeking job opportunities in the areas of deep learning, artificial intelligence,signal and image processing, and software development.
+If you know of any positions that might be a good fit for me, please don't hesitate to get in touch!

 Thanks for visiting my profile!